 A list of expeditions?
 You’ll find plenty mentioned throughout the website.
 It’s been a pleasure to be involved with these remarkable ventures, the smallest as much as the big ones, and we learned a lot from them.
 But making lists is an accountant’s job.

 Innovations?
 The revolutionary Minimus sleeping bags and clothing we launched back in 1998 gave new meaning to the word ‘lightweight’ and sparked off the vast range of lightweight down gear now sold worldwide under a hundred brands.
-The Delta and Zeta belay jackets brought new standards to this specialist area.
+The Delta Belay and Zeta belay jackets brought new standards to this specialist area.
 The Hispar gear extended the idea of lightweight into the coldest conditions on earth.
-Our Design-Your-Own sites for sleeping bags and down jackets have introduced a unique customer service into the outdoor world.
+Our Design-Your-Own site for sleeping bags and our Custom Sized Clothing has introduced a unique customer service into the outdoor world.
+Our Sleep Systems framework shows how to combine our sleeping bags and insulated clothing for maximum versatility and minimum weight, and the development of our ground breaking Double Expedition Down Suit continues our history at the forefront of high-altitude expedition clothing.
 We could go on, but why waste time looking backwards, when we’re busy developing new gear ideas all the time?

-Adele Pennington, PHD Hispar Suit.
+Tim Mosedale, PHD Double Down Suit.
 Ian Parnell, PHD Delta Belay Jacket

 A company's history is usually quoted as an exercise in promotion, a catalogue of success and expansion pointing to future promise, and at the same time a kind of character statement.